nuitrcs/regex_workshop/part2.md

 ### EXERCISE 3A

 Open the [blank example](https://regexr.com/5rddd).
-Under the "Flags" menu in the upper left, turn on the "multiline" option (should be checked) so that the text is treated as multiple lines, not just one.
+Under the "Flags" menu in the upper right, turn on the "multiline" option (should be checked) so that the text is treated as multiple lines, not just one.

 To see the results of the group match, instead of the entire expression, in the bottom, change `$&\n` to `$1\n`.
-The `1` is for the first group in the expression you'll write.
+The `$1` is for the first group in the expression you'll write.
+The `\n` is a line break to separate the matches each onto their own line.

 Recall that `^ *` matched the spaces at the beginning of the line.